-- Student must have attended a UTAH high school for three (3) or more years
+- Attended a Utah high school for three or more years.

 |Institution||Link to HB 144 Affidavit|